 Is delta-8 legal in Kentucky?

-The use, possession, purchase, sale, production, and manufacture of delta-8 products are prohibited and punishable under state law.
+- The use, possession, purchase, sale, production, and manufacture of delta-8 products are allowed under state law.

 Is delta-8 THC legal in Kentucky?